 The pie chart below shows how our funds are spent, with 90p in every £1 going towards directly supporting our work.

 We have Support Officers across the UK working to support our groups.
-Development Officers also play an essential role in developing new groups, as they are responsible for managing the entire process of recruiting enough volunteers and guests to make the group a success, and training volunteers to understand the responsibilities of volunteering with such a frail and vulnerable group of people.
+Development Officers also play an essential role in developing new groups, as they are responsible for managing the entire process of recruiting enough volunteers and guests to make the group a success.

 Once the group has launched either they become the primary source of advice, support and motivation during, and continue to provide "light touch" support for years to come, helping groups when they encounter difficulties or need any additional support.